ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 In this example flow, the client instance is a device that is capable of presenting a short, human-readable code to the user and directing the user to enter that code at a known URL.
-The URL the user enters the code at is a functional component of the AS in this example.
+The URL the user enters the code at is an interactive service hosted by the AS in this example.
 The client instance is not capable of presenting an arbitrary URL to the user, nor is it capable of accepting incoming HTTP requests from the user's browser.
 The client instance polls the AS while it is waiting for the RO to authorize the request.